malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 							- En este artículo Blommaert y Rampton exploran el área de investigación sobre lenguaje y superdiversidad:
 								- después de un cambio de paradigma, la sociolingüística y la antropología lingüística pueden dedicarse a estudiar los cambios sociales asociados con la superdiversidad
 							- Qué es la superdiversidad?
+								-  término que emerge de la globalización y la migración
+								-  implica una diversidad social, cultural y lingüística
+								-
+     -  emerges from globalization and migration
+     -  social, cultural and linguistic diversity
+     -  increase in the categories of migrants (nationality, ethnicity, language, religion, motives, patterns, itineraries of migration, etc.)
+     -  influenced by the Internet : new media and technologies of communication
+     -  Example: text written in two form of Chinese: a mixture of two different scripts found in different parts of Chinese-speaking territories:
+        -  suggests that addressee and addressed are from different origins
+        -  suggests that the producer is learning the addressee's script
+        -  suggests the change from traditional to a new diaspora which originates in the PRC
+        -  suggests that such diaspora takes place in peripheral places too
 							- Desarrollos téoricos y metodológicos clave en el estudio del lenguaje:
 								- desnaturalización de las lenguas con nombre
 								- la lingüística es una semiótica entre muchas